Navodhya-Fernando/F1-DataLens/README.md

 > **F1 DataLens** is a lightweight analytics UI that calls the **API-SPORTS Formula-1** endpoints through an AWS **Lambda** function exposed by **API Gateway**, and renders standings, race info, driver comparisons, and circuit profiles.
 The site is hosted as a **static website on S3**.

+> **⚠️ Note:** This dashboard is currently optimized for desktop browsers and is not mobile-friendly.

 ---

 ## Table of Contents